The Required and Elective Courses in Energy

 Credits: 1.5 (1.5 Lecture Hours)

-State-of-the-art topics for energy systems engineering including modeling of energy systems, mixed integer and continuous optimization techniques for the analysis of energy systems, model based control, and interactions of design, control and scheduling of power and energy systems.
+State-of-the-art topics for energy systems engineering including modelling of energy systems, mixed integer and continuous optimization techniques for the analysis of energy systems, model based control, and interactions of design, control and scheduling of power and energy systems.

-Prerequisite: Graduate classification, ICPE 604.
+Prerequisite: Graduate classification; ENGY majors; ICPE 606.

 ICPE 606